-OCSP responses are signed by an OCSP responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.
+OCSP responses are signed by the CA or an OCSP responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.
 The OCSP signing Certificate contains an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.